Angela Rayner tax scandal

 A political controversy emerged in the United Kingdom in August 2025 when it was revealed that Deputy Prime Minister Angela Rayner had underpaid stamp duty by £40,000 on an £800,000 flat in Hove purchased in May 2025.
 The controversy centred on complex property arrangements involving a trust for her disabled son and conflicting declarations about her primary residence to different authorities.

-The scandal unfolded over eight days from 28 August to 5 September 2025.
+Events unfolded over eight days from 28 August to 5 September 2025.
 Following media scrutiny, Rayner admitted the error on 3 September 2025 and referred herself to the Prime Minister's independent adviser on ministerial standards.
 After the ethics adviser found she had not met the "highest possible standards of proper conduct", Rayner resigned from all her posts on 5 September 2025.
 Her resignation was widely described as a significant blow to the Starmer ministry and triggered the 2025 British cabinet reshuffle.

 Background

 Rayner, who served until her resignation as both Deputy Prime Minister and Secretary of State for Housing, Communities and Local Government, has maintained multiple residences in her official roles.
 These include her constituency home in Ashton-under-Lyne, a grace-and-favour flat at Admiralty House in central London, and the Hove property purchased in May 2025.

-The scandal emerged during a period when the Labour government was preparing potential tax increases on property owners as part of efforts to address public finances, making Rayner's tax arrangements particularly politically sensitive.
+The controversy emerged during a period when the Labour government was preparing potential tax increases on property owners as part of efforts to address public finances, making Rayner's tax arrangements particularly politically sensitive.